Find Grad Schools

 Find Schools Near

-Position Description Plan, develop, or conduct surveys.
+Survey Researcher Job Description Plan, develop, or conduct surveys.
 May analyze and interpret the meaning of survey data, determine survey objectives, or suggest or test question wording.
 Includes social scientists who primarily design questionnaires or supervise survey teams.

-Life As a Survey Researcher: What Do They Do?
+Life As a Survey Researcher

-Qualities of a Survey Researcher
+What a Survey Researcher Should Know

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.